derric-young/MTATFOAutosplitter/README.md

-# MTATFOAutosplitter
+# Mac Tonight and The Forgotten Ones Autosplitter
-Autosplitter for Mac Tonight and the Forgotten ones
+Autosplitter for Mac Tonight and The Forgotten Ones How to setup without livesplit autosetup (for the period of time where its not on there yet) go to your layout settings and add a scriptable autosplitter and choose the MTATFO autosplitter. thats it.